 - Ridge Augmentation – Missing teeth may have caused your jaw ridge to shrink or deform.
 We can rebuild your bone and tissue to give the ridge back its natural shape, either to prepare it for implants or for aesthetic purposes.

-- Sinus Lifts – This procedure is a type of bone graft that adds bone material to your upper jaw between the jawbone and your sinuses.
-It is used to prepare your upper jaw for implant placement.
+- Sinus Lifts – This type of bone graft adds bone material between your upper jawbone and sinuses to prepare your upper jaw for implant placement.

-- Gum Grafts – If your gums are receding, either from disease or injury, we can add in gum tissue taken from another area of your mouth.
+- Gum Grafts – If your gums are receding from disease or injury, we can add in gum tissue taken from another area of your mouth.
 As your gums heal, your teeth-to-gum ratio will be back in balance.

 Heal Better & Faster With Our Post-Treatment Instructions

 Generally, the anesthesia wears off in one to three hours after the procedure.
-In order to prevent biting your tongue and lips, it is very important NOT to chew on the numb side until the anesthesia completely wears off.
+To prevent biting your tongue and lips, it is very important NOT to chew on the numb side until the anesthesia completely wears off.
 Children must be observed until the anesthesia completely wears off.

 As your body heals following a root canal treatment, most discomfort will occur in the first 24 to 48 hours.
 It is recommended that an anti-inflammatory such as ibuprofen (Advil, Motrin) be taken as needed for the first two days.
 If you are unable to take ibuprofen, Tylenol Extra Strength may be substituted as a suitable painkiller.
 Call us if you have any concerns.
 Take all medications exactly as prescribed, even if your pain and swelling have subsided.
 Attend all postoperative follow-up appointments as recommended.